These are the instructor’s lecture notes for a course in Trigonometry

 correspond to 30°-60°-90° and 45°-45°-90° triangles

-where the side-lengths are in a nicely proportional.
+where the side-lengths are nicely proportional.

-Just start drawing right triangles
+Start drawing right triangles

 with a single acute angle and single side-length labelled —